Open-Source Psychometrics Project

 ( home · about )

-The dataset of the Statistical "Which Character" Personality Quiz includes characters from the fictional universe of How To Get Away With Murder.
+The dataset of the Statistical "Which Character" Personality Quiz (SWCPQ) includes characters from the fictional universe of How To Get Away With Murder.
+The SWCPQ can operate as a "What How To Get Away With Murder character are you?" test, click the link above to access it.
+This page aggregates the crowd sourced data that the quiz is built upon.

 Characters